 What is a Wire Ferrule?
 Its basically just another way to terminate a wire based on your application.
 One of the most common items found in electrical applications is a wire terminal.
 The uses are countless, and they frequent industries such as automotive, industrial, manufacturing, marine, solar, and more.
 A wire ferrule, though notably not as well known as a wire terminal, is a growing product that is being used more and more every day.
 Already commonly used in Europe, the wire ferrule is becoming increasingly utilized throughout the globe.
 Even though they are growing in popularity, you might have some questions!
 Continue reading to find out more.

 What is a wire ferrule?

 A wire ferrule is crimped to the end of a stripped wire, very similar to a terminal.
 When it is crimped onto a stranded wire, it protects the fine strands from fraying.
-They are then inserted into the terminal compartment to be crimped onto the wire.
+It is inserted into the terminal compartment and crimped onto the wire.

 What is the difference between a wire ferrule and a terminal?

-A wire ferrule usually differs in where it is crimped in comparison to a terminal.
+The main difference is where the wire is crimped in comparison to other terminals.
 A wire ferrule is crimped in the metal tube itself instead of where the insulation covers the barrel.
 The metal tube in which a wire ferrule is crimped does not extend into the insulation.
 This difference is easily seen in the appearance of both a wire ferrule and wire terminal.

 What types of wire ferrules are available?